mozamimy/chromium-updater/README.markdown

     $ ./getchromium.sh

+**CAUTION**: The script will replace your previous installation of `Chromium.app`.
+Make backups if you're paranoid.
+Anyway, your profile will ever be safe because it's stored elsewhere on the system.

 Notes
 -----

-*Use with CAUTION*, quick and dirty homemade script.
-At least, works on my box.
+**Warning**: quick and dirty homemade script.
+At least, works on my box =)

 The script is intented and only intended to be used on Mac OS X Snow Leopard (10.6.x) but might be ported to other \*n*x OSes.
 Feel free to send any patch or pull request if you want to contribute enhancements.